 On Tuesday, June 13, at approximately 7:15 pm, Dylan and I got married in our livingroom.
 Nine people whom we care about very much and a lovely wedding commissioner named Jody gathered around us while we made our vows.
-I cried.
+I cried, and then had to go lie down with Simpkin for a minute in the other room.
 Anna and Eliot were our witnesses.
 Dylan made potroast and I made a rhubarb crisp.
 It was very warm in the apartment.
 Anna brought a tiny plant which I managed to repot before the ceremony started.
 Laura brought a bouquet of flowers as big as a child.
 Gwen and Trevor brought champagne.
 Lauretta brought some of the teacups she received as wedding shower gifts over 50 years ago, and she also brought the typed-up story of that wedding shower.
 Ashleigh ordered pizza for August and Al. There was a bottle of wine from 1988 (Dylan's parents bought it when he was born), which might have turned into vinegar at any point during the interim 28 years, but instead became a divine elixir.
 Laura read from 1st Corinthians.
 Anna read from bell hooks.
 Gwen pronounced a Celtic blessing.
 Trevor quoted Sonnet 116.
 Ashleigh read (on my request) two stanzas from "The Country of Marriage" by Wendell Berry.
 Alley-Oop got a little drunk.
 I wore my strappy blue shoes.
 Kaylin came after work and gave us stick and poke tattoos on our fingers.
 (We cannot stop looking at them.)
 Laura read from East of Eden.
 Dylan said these things.
 And I said this:

 As everyone here already knows, I started to love you reading your reports from Missinippe.
 They were full of your courage and honesty, your understanding of other people, your romanticism, and beautiful sentences--and reading them, I was exhilarated.
 I found something so important in them I realized it would be be easy to drop everything else.
 My life had become disconnected from the world and I was lonely and I didn’t know how to be loved by anybody.
 I did drop everything, much to your confusion, and we have become something extraordinary and volatile and capable of much more good together.
 You are brave to marry me.